 - Sinfonietta is Janáček's most frequently performed orchestral work around the world.

 Leoš Janáček.
 Some things you might not have known.

-The Leoš Janáček Archive, which is part of the Moravian Museum's Department of Music History, was designed to the inscription into the UNESCO Memory of the World International Register.
+The Leoš Janáček Archive, which is part of the Moravian Museum's Department of the History of Music in Brno, was entered into the UNESCO Memory of the World Register in 2017.

 Leoš Janáček is the most frequently performed Czech opera conductor in the world.